jarechu/ml-pipelines-data-science-sdk/README.md

   <img src="images/sample_architecture.jpg" width="70%" height="70%">
 </p>

-For running this workshop you will need:
+For running this lab you will need to:
 * Create an Amazon SageMaker notebook instance
 * Adjust the permissions for your AWS IAM role
-* Follow the steps in the sample notebook provided
+* Run the cells in the sample notebook provided, one by one as per the following steps...

 ### **1. Create an Amazon SageMaker notebook instance**

 To create a Amazon SageMaker notebook instance:

-- Open the Amazon SageMaker console for your account at https://console.aws.amazon.com/sagemaker/, or in case of AWS events follow the link provided.
+- Open the Amazon SageMaker console for your account at https://console.aws.amazon.com/sagemaker/.
 - Choose "Notebook instances", then choose Create notebook instance.
 - On the "Create notebook instance" page, provide the following information:
   - For Notebook instance name, type a name for your notebook instance.
   - For Notebook instance type, choose "ml.t3.medium" unless told otherwise.
   - For IAM role, choose "Create a new role".
+In the pop-up window, for S3 buckets choose "Any S3 bucket" and hit "Create role".
 Amazon SageMaker creates an IAM role named "AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS".
 The AWS managed policy AmazonSageMakerFullAccess is attached to the role.
-The role provides permissions that allow the notebook instance to call Amazon SageMaker and Amazon S3.
-Note the name of this role, as you will need to attach additional permissions to it later.
+The role provides permissions that allow the notebook instance to call Amazon SageMaker and Amazon S3. *Note the name of this role, as you will need to attach additional permissions to it later.*
-  - For Git repositories, choose "Clone a public Git repository to this notebook instance only", then add the URL: https://github.com/rodzanto/ml-pipelines-data-science-sdk
+  - Back in the Create notebook interface, expand "Git repositories" and choose "Clone a public Git repository to this notebook instance only", then add the URL: https://github.com/rodzanto/ml-pipelines-data-science-sdk
   - Finally choose "Create notebook instance".

-In a few minutes, Amazon SageMaker launches an ML compute instance —in this case, a notebook instance— and attaches an ML storage volume to it.
+In a few minutes, Amazon SageMaker launches an ML compute instance —in this case a notebook instance— and attaches an ML storage volume to it.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries.

 When the status of the notebook instance is "InService" in the console, the notebook instance is ready to use.

+You can continue with the next step in the meantime.

 ### 2. **Add permissions to your AWS IAM role**

-- Open the AWS IAM console by choosing "IAM" in the "Services" menu.
+- Open the AWS IAM console by opening "Services" in the top menu, and choosing "IAM".
-- Choose "Roles", and search the role you created in the previous step.
-It should be named "AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS".
+- Choose "Roles", and search for the role you created in the previous step (it should be named "AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS"), and click on it.
 - Choose "Attach policies", and search for "AWSLambdaFullAccess", select the checkbox next to it and choose "Attach policy".
+Repeat this step for "AmazonS3FullAccess".

 ### 3. **Run the Data Science SDK notebook**

 - Go back to the Amazon SageMaker console, choose "Notebook instances", and open the notebook you created by choosing "Open Jupyter".
+Note the notebook instance should be in "In service" status for having this option.
-- Open the sample notebook provided "amazon-sagemaker-e2e-workflows-data-science-sdk.ipynb", and follow the instructions provided in it.
+- Click on the sample notebook provided "amazon-sagemaker-e2e-workflows-data-science-sdk.ipynb", and follow the instructions provided in it.

 ## **References**